qubic/qubic-cli/README.md

 `$ No CMAKE_CXX_COMPILER could be found.`

-This exception can be resolved by installing the following package `build-essential`:
+This error can be resolved by installing the following package `build-essential`:

 `sudo apt-get install build-essential`